GERMAN NUCLEAR PHYSICS INSTITUTE FALLS TO SOVIETS

 Right: Replica of the German experimental nuclear reactor at Haigerloch Museum.
 Hanging above the reactor’s aluminum vat are strings of fake uranium cubes.
 In late March 1945 German scientists came close to creating a working nuclear reactor when they lowered hundreds of uranium cubes into Haigerloch’s aluminum vat filled with heavy water—this 28 months after Enrico Fermi and his team of American scientists had demonstrated the first sustaining nuclear reactor at the University of Chicago on December 2, 1942.
 Alsos dealt the Nazi atomic bomb project a mortal blow by setting a charge of dynamite that collapsed the roof of the atom cellar, literally bringing the curtain down on the last lingering remnants of the German “Manhattan Project.”

 Left: Once the atom cellar was buried under tons of limestone rock, members of the Alsos Mission set out lickety-split to capture the brains behind the Haigerloch reactor, any associated technical documentation, and the missing uranium and heavy water.
-Quickly, 3,000 lb of heavy water were recovered in oil drums hidden in a grist mill 3 miles distant; the technical documentation—indeed, practically the whole archive of the Nazi atomic bomb project—was flushed out of a cesspool.
-Similarly, two tons of uranium in the form of hundreds of two-inch cubes—the vast majority of the Nazis’ uranium horde—were recovered in a field atop a nearby hill, as seen in this photo.
+Quickly, 3,000 lb/1.36 metric tons of heavy water were recovered in oil drums hidden in a grist mill 3 miles/4.82 km distant; the technical documentation—indeed, practically the whole archive of the Nazi atomic bomb project—was flushed out of a cesspool.
+Similarly, two tons of uranium in the form of hundreds of 2-inch/5-cm cubes—the vast majority of the Nazis’ uranium horde—were recovered in a field atop a nearby hill, as seen in this photo.
 Fearing booby traps, Alsos forced German POWs to dig up the cubes, some of which were kept as souvenirs by the Alsos scientists.

 Right: The American sweep of Southwestern Germany—an area that was scheduled to be occupied by the French—was led by the hard-charging World War I veteran Col. Boris Pash (right in photo).
 The sweep denied the French the immediate postwar advantage that accrued to the U.S. and British nuclear weapons programs.